Funding your research degree

 You may be able to get an alumni discount if you have previously studied at the University of Portsmouth.
 This is a 20% discount on any self-funded element of your tuition fees on a full-time or part-time postgraduate course.

-If you are a member of University staff, you can get a 30% discount on fees you pay personally.
+If you're a member of University staff, you can get a 30% discount on fees you pay personally.

 This is for part-time courses only.
 You can apply to pay your fees in 6 instalments (completing in March) by deduction from your salary.
 Please note, you cannot claim more than one of these discounts against each fee.

-We can also help you identify other potential funding sources – such as Professional and Career Development Loans – and provide letters to support your applications too.
+We can also help you identify other potential funding sources and provide letters to support your applications.

 You can also search and apply to charities and other funding bodies on the Alternative Guide to Postgraduate Funding website.
 (Choose the ‘I am a prospective student’ option and enter our PIN – 7517 – and your email address to get your username and password.)